 About Integrate Yourself Podcast

 Pro-metabolic nutrition and fitness and self aware self care strategies.
-Telling our story from the female perspective.
+Telling my story from the female perspective.
 Exploring a modern women's journey in understanding her body and being able to successfully navigate in this world.
-We talk about what we've learned in our 20 years of coaching a pro-metabolic approach to nutrition and movement and share with everyone what we've discovered along the way.
+I talk about what I've learned in my 20 years of coaching a pro-metabolic approach to nutrition and movement and share with everyone what I've discovered along the way.
 Sharing inspired conversations with incredible people.

 Being a mother of two Allison had experienced so many changes in her own body as the result of having children and getting older.
 Because she experienced hormonal changes she realized what we think of as the gold standard of dieting doesn't work for women as we get into our 40's.